 5. Keep an appropriate pace.

 Again, with confidence in your own story and preparation, you will not be in a hurry to spill out the words of your story.
 Speak slowly enough to be understood but not so slow that the minds of the audience go wandering.

 You need to use a microphone to be heard.
 This shows respect to your audience.
 For experienced speakers, you will want a microphone if your group is 25 or more people.
 For those new to public speaking, use the mic with any group larger than a few gathered around a table.

 Look at your audience, linger with one person and move on to the next.
 It always amazes me how one fleeting moment of eye contact can make an audience member come to me and say, “I felt like you were talking to me personally.”

 8. Use natural gestures.

-9. Avoid the “moral of the story” finishes.
+9. Avoid the “moral of the story” finish.

 Storytelling techniques like these nine can help you communicate better when you have a story to tell.
-If you are just starting out, choose one or two of these storytelling tips that you will pay extra attention to in your next presentation.
+If you are just starting, choose one or two of these storytelling tips that you will pay extra attention to in your next presentation.

 Sean Buvala has 30+ years of expertise in the field of oral storytelling and narrative development.
 See his Twitter at http://twitter.com/storyteller